AAHOM/UILDOC/docs/components/filtersnew.md

   - Get data from categories spreadsheet (2 sheets)
   - Call formatGalleryItems - Generate html for all items
     - adjustGalleryItemHeight - adjust height based on image width
+    - Set up window resize event with call to adjustGalleryItemHeight
   - Call makeFilterBoxes - Generate flexbox html for checkboxes
     -  Call getSearchParams - for possible groups override
   - Call filterGalleryShowvals - show hide items based on checkboxes
+    - Call intersection to apply add/or group/checkbox logic
+  - Set up "on change" event for checkboxs to call filterGalleryShowvals